 One of the key issues discussed by the Board’s task force when measuring the risks of accepting Title IV funds involved concerns about the impact federal regulation might have on the College’s hiring and admissions practices.
 As a faithful Catholic institution, the College wishes to preserve its institutional integrity in such practices—a stance that could be severely compromised by the regulatory power which accompanies the acceptance of federal funds.

-The most immediate, most significant benefit to the College if we had decided to accept Title IV funding at this time would have come in the form of government-backed student loans.
-The challenge we face is that the government has created a false student loan market, providing loans at a much lower interest rate than can be matched by any private financial institution, bank, or credit union.
-So, in an attempt to make our education truly affordable to our students while simultaneously maintaining our institutional autonomy, we are providing them with loans ourselves, offering them a comparable interest rate to what they would receive from the federal government.
-While the College has been looking into other revenue streams from private sources (such as banks and credit unions) or from individuals who would loan the money directly to the students—solutions that would make those funds available to us without incurring ties to the federal government—none are viable alternatives at this time.
-And that’s quite a heavy financial burden.
+The most immediate, most significant benefit to the College if we had decided to accept Title IV funding at that time would have come in the form of government-backed student loans.
+The challenge we faced is one that remains to this day: the government has created a false student loan market, providing loans at a much lower interest rate than can be matched by any private financial institution, bank, or credit union.
+So, in an attempt to make our education truly affordable to our students while simultaneously maintaining our institutional autonomy, we began providing them with loans ourselves, offering them a comparable interest rate to what they would receive from the federal government.
+That structure created a heavy financial burden for the College, of course, but we were unwilling to punish our students for our principled stand.

 In December, 2019, after years of searching for a long-term, sustainable solution, we forged a partnership with Notre Dame Federal Credit Union, which meant that we were no longer ‘self-funding’ our student loan program.
 From the Fall of 2020 onwards, our students have received their loans directly through Notre Dame FCU.